CaioCeretta/Cod3r/mentoria/fundamentos/paradigms/procedural/comments-2.md

         - const { selectedIndex } = await renderMenu, passes the title and the products list, waits for the user to select an item and assigns to selectedIndex the index of the option selected by the user.

+      3. View Items
+        - We have the items array where we store every added item
+        - In the  viewItems function, we won't return the original array, but a spread copy of it with [...items]
+        - The reason for it is that this way we are not getting direct access to the items array, and in order to change the original array, we would have to pass through the addItem and it would give us more control over the array and it wouldn't be available outside of the file

+● Final Comments

+ .
+We made a miniscule modeling where we create `Product`, `Item`, `Cart` types, where the Item is the cart item and the Cart is where we store the functions

+ .
+Using procedural programming, we will work with these elements,